Gleiwer/kaggle_house_prices/README.md

 ## License

-This models was released under the (GNU GENERAL PUBLIC LICENSE)[LICENSE.txt]
+This models was released under the [GNU GENERAL PUBLIC LICENSE](LICENSE.txt)